J-Mels/tabletop-simulator/README.md

 A lightweight, desktop-based tabletop simulator built with Electron and React, designed to bring the tabletop gaming experience to your computer.
 This app allows users to load custom board images, place and manipulate tokens, draw on the board, measure distances with a ruler, and save/load game states for seamless gameplay.

+See the Roadmap section at the end of this document for a list of planned features.

 ## Features

 - **_Custom Boards_**: Load any image as your game board.